-3.5 Optimization of hydro-electric valleys
+3.1.6 Optimization of hydro-electric valleys

-At long and mid-term, the objective is to calculate good management strategies for the valleys, taking some constraints on the reservoir levels into account.
+In the long and medium-term, the objective is to calculate good management strategies for the hydro valleys, taking some constraints on reservoir levels into account.
 In the short term, the problem amounts to computing feasible programs (i.e. satisfying the constraints) in order to allow the use of all flexibilities of the hydraulic park.

-3.5.1 Long and medium term
+1.1.1.4 Long and medium term